 Any musician.
-Whether you are a guitarist, trumpeter or harpist, as long as you have a computer, some type of sound recording device and an internet connection you will be able to use jammr.
+Whether you are a guitarist, vocalist, drummer, trumpet player, and so on.
+As long as you have a computer, some type of sound recording device, and an internet connection you will be able to use jammr.

 Beginners, intermediate, and expert-level players alike can all jam.
 The basic skills to participate in a jam session are:

 An instrument or microphone, a computer, and an internet connection.
 Simple!

 If you have ever recorded music with your computer, you probably already have the right setup to use jammr.
 In case you haven't here are some options:

 Microphone and soundcard: if you are playing an accoustic instrument you need a microphone.
 Set up the microphone so it captures the sound of your playing and connect it to your computer's sound card.
 High-quality sound cards are available as USB or Firewire devices but you can try your computer's microphone jack to get started.